sirbor/FlightsAnalysis/README.md

 Run the flights_analysis.py script:
 5. The script will fetch flight data from aviationstack API, analyze it, and display the results.

-6.Contributing
+6. Contributing
 Contributions to this project are welcome!
 Here's how you can contribute:

-7.Fork the repository
+7. Fork the repository
 Create a new branch (git checkout -b feature-branch) Make your changes
 Commit your changes (git commit -am 'Add new feature') Push to the branch (git push origin feature-branch) Create a new Pull Request

-8.License
+8. License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Contact
+9. Contact
 For any questions, feedback, or suggestions related to this project, feel free to contact us:

 Email: dominicbor102@proton.me